 - Balance and vestibular disorders

 - Disease process Management

 - Parkinson’s disease

-For more information about Comprehensive Center for Pain Management's Toledo physical therapy locations, or about the pain management programs we offer, please contact us today at (419) 843-1370 or toll free at 1.877.446.6742.
-You don't have to live with pain anymore.
+For more information about Comprehensive Center for Pain Management’s Toledo physical therapy locations, or about the pain management programs we offer, please contact us today at (419) 873-6862 Option 2.
+You don’t have to live with pain anymore.